RavEngine/RavEngine/README.md

 4. Supports native platform rendering APIs (Metal, DirectX)
 5. Easy integration with CMake

-Note: RavEngine is a programmer's engine.
-As such, there is no GUI editor, and there unlikely will ever be one.
+Note: RavEngine does not have a GUI editor.

 ## This is early alpha
 Expect bugs and frequent breaking changes.
 Do not use in serious projects.